DJScias/Experiencer2/README.md

 - Holding control while scrolling with mouse wheel lets you browse through available bars in following order: experience, reputation, artifact power and honor.
 - Shift left-click pastes current statistics to chat editbox.
 Shift control left-click for quick paste.
 - **Reputation:** Holding shift while scrolling with mouse wheel over reputation bar will cycle through recent reputations.

+## Notes
+Please keep the following in mind:
+- Experiencer's bar can only be anchored **to the bottom or top of your screen**, which means it may overlap with other frames positioned in these places.
+- Experiencer will not hide the existing experience bar by Blizzard, requiring a separate addon for this (Dominos, Bartender, ElvUI, etc...).
+- Experiencer's bar color is by default your current character's class color, this can be changed in the options.

+## Databroker
+Experiencer adds a DataBroker module that displays the current text if you wish to place it somewhere.

+To freely place it anywhere, check out Sonaza's DataBroker display addon [Candy](https://www.curseforge.com/wow/addons/candy).
+In case Experiencer is split into more than one section the left most bar will be used as the data source for DataBroker text.

 ## Dependencies
 Experiencer uses Ace3, LibSharedMedia and LibDataBroker which are included in the /libs directory.